 One of the most common survey violations is Infection Prevention & Control.
 This means that understanding and preparing for state surveys is particularly important during COVID-19.
-One way to protect your SNF from violations is by working with skilled physicians who are well-versed in regulations and prepared to advocate on behalf of the SNF with state auditors.
+One way to protect your SNF from violations is by working with skilled physicians who have experience with regulations and are prepared to advocate on behalf of the SNF with state auditors.

 At Vohra Wound Physicians, the nation’s most trusted wound care solution, physicians are prepared to advocate for SNFs.
 They are also prepared to help prevent survey violations.
 By working with Vohra, SNFs can provide their residents with excellent, in-house wound care.
 They can also mitigate the risk of survey violations and wound care litigation.

 Learn more about Vohra’s work with long-term care facilities.

 What type of care is provided at Skilled Nursing Facilities?